safespring/docs/content/domain-changes.md

 # Safespring domain name changes

 Safesprings legacy goes back to being part of IPnetts Cloud offering.
 Therefore a number of e-mail adresses and names in the plattform har cloud.ipnett.com in them.
-Now that Safespring is and independant company a continous work is done to migtate those services into our Safespring domain.
+Now that Safespring is and independant company a continous work is done to migrate those services into our Safespring domain.

 |Old|New|Comment|
 |cloud.ipnett.com|safespring.com|None|